 Also, in verse 24 and in the Present Tense (years after the cross) is the word “observance“.
 In the Greek, this is Strong’s G5442 φυλάσσων/phylássōn, and Thayer’s Greek Lexicon states this to mean: to guard, i.e. to care for, to take care not to violate; to observe.

-What does the “Word of God” say about the Apostle Paul and the Law of Moses?
+What does the “Word of God” say about the apostle Paul and the Law of Moses?

 It says he “marched to”, kept in step with” and “directed his life to guard, observe and not violate” the Law of Moses.
 This is declared many years after the ascension of Jesus.

-Yet, mainstream theology has claimed for centuries that the Apostle Paul condemned the Law as bondage, teaching that it was abolished and done away with.?.?.
+Yet, mainstream theology has claimed for centuries that the apostle Paul condemned the Law as bondage, teaching that it was abolished and done away with.?.?.

 Tragically, the current mainstream doctrine teaches the opposite of what the Word of God teaches.

-If the mainstream establishment doesn’t hide this information by ‘sweeping it under the rug’, the most common way to excuse away this scriptural fact about Paul is to haphazardly declare, “Well, Paul was a Jew and not of the nations/gentiles”.
+If the mainstream Christian system doesn’t hide this information by ‘sweeping it under the rug’, the most common way to excuse away this scriptural fact about Paul is to haphazardly declare, “Well, Paul was a Jew and not of the nations/gentiles”.
 The argument that “Paul was a Jew and only Jews can keep the Law” is illogical, hypocritical and unscriptural.

 That “excuse” is unsound for three reasons: